zbx-sadman/HASP/README.md

 - _Login_ .

 ###How to use standalone
-At First - change inside .ps1 _HSMON_LIB_PATH_ variable's value to other, which point to place, where you store _hsmon.dll_ and _nethasp.ini_.
+At First - check value of variable _HSMON_LIB_PATH_ which placed inside .ps1.
+Choose - let script search all need files (_hsmon.dll, nethasp.ini, wraphsmon.dll_) in dir, from where its execute or use fixed path, that you set.

 Now running of Miner so simple - just use parameters to specify:
 - _-Action_  - what need to do with collection or its item;